nephio-project/nephio/operators/focom-operator/README.md

-# focom-operator
+# FOCOM SMO Service
-Starting point implementation of FOCOM operator, which reconciles FOCOM provisioning requests into O-RAN provisioning requests.
+Starting point implementation of FOCOM SMO Service, which reconciles FOCOM provisioning requests into oran provisioning requests.

 ## Description
 Reconciling FOCOM provisioning requests into oran provisioning requests, will look for correct TemplateInfo referenced in the request.
 Current validation only